johnbywater/quantdsl/README.md

             )
 ```

-## Examples of usage
+### Gas storage

+An evaluation of a gas storage facility.
+The value obtained is the extrinsic value.
+The intrinstic value can be
+obtained by setting the volatility `sigma` to `0`, and evaluating with `path_count` of `1`.

+This example uses a forward curve that has seasonal variation (prices are high in winter and low in
+summer).

-The examples below use the library function `calc_print_plot()` to calculate, print, and plot results.
+This example uses the library function `calc_print_plot()` to calculate, print, and plot results.

 ```python
 from quantdsl.interfaces.calcandplot import calc_print_plot
 ```

-If you run these examples, the deltas for each market in each period will be calculated, and estimated risk neutral
+The deltas for each market in each period will be calculated, and estimated risk neutral
  hedge positions will be printed for each market in each period, along with the overall fair value.
 A plot will be
  displayed showing underlying prices and the cumulative hedge positions for each underlying, and the net cash from the
  hedge positions (profit and loss).